 Clear standards are also needed on the use of nutrient and health claims.
 Evidence shows these claims alter the perception people have of these products – making it essential that they do not mislead.

 *Most other countries follow Guideline CAC/GL 2-1985 from the Codex Alimentarius Commission in requiring nutrition labels only when a nutrition or health claim is made and/or on food with special dietary uses

 Producers and retailers are required by law to provide a list of the nutrient content of pre-packaged food products (with limited exceptions), even in the absence of a nutrition or health claim.
 The rules define which nutrients must be listed and on what basis (eg per 100g/per serving).

-Nutrition, Health and Related Claims Standard 1.2.7 (2013) introduces rules on the use of nutrition content claims (ie levels of fat for a low fat claim) in Australia and New Zealand.
-Industry were given until January 2016 to comply with the Standard.
+Nutrition, Health and Related Claims Standard 1.2.7 (2013) introduces rules on the use of nutrition content claims (ie levels of fat for a low-fat claim) in Australia and New Zealand.
 Although nutrition content claims need to meet certain criteria set out in the Standard, there are no generalised nutritional criteria that restrict their use on "unhealthy" food.

 We know from the evidence that making fruit and vegetables available in schools increases consumption.
 There is also evidence that food standards to restrict availability have the effect of reducing consumption of the restricted food.

 For these actions to be effective for all children, they need to be sustained over time and accompanied by complementary behaviour change communication techniques, such as "modelling", school gardens, and communication to all stakeholders involved in the provision and consumption of school food.
 Worksites and healthcare also present strong potential for improved eating among adults.